 To stay in favour with Facebook’s algorithm, don’t use too much text.
 20% or less is ideal.

 Remember: the visuals should be the focus on the overall screen – the copy shouldn’t be taking up too much screen real estate.

 Facebook supports a number of different video formats, including 3g2, avi, mp4, and mpg.
 Always check the format you need before you produce your video.

 For a full list of all the supported formats, check out Facebook’s exhaustive list.

-Facebook will look at your thumbnail of the video to make sure it’s not text-heavy.
+Facebook will look at the thumbnail of your video to make sure it’s not text-heavy.
 If it’s too text-heavy you’ll lose engagement.